-Records of the induction and annual training attendance (e.g. signed attendance sheets and training materials) are maintained by the staff member who conducted the training and a hard copy is provided to the Employment Relations Department and is stored on the School's shared I:drive (I:Admin-WWWC and CP).
+Records of the induction and annual training attendance (e.g. signed attendance sheets and training materials) are maintained by the staff member who conducted the training and a hard copy is provided to the Employment Relations Department and is filed by the Human Resources Coordinator on the School's shared I:drive (I:Admin-WWWC and CP).

-The Administration Assistant - Employment Relations is responsible for entering the date of training into each employee's record on the HR Payroll system (TASS).
+The Human Resources Coordinator is responsible for entering the date of training into each employee's record on the HR Payroll system (TASS).